JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 I started to my feet.
 I tried to speak.
 I could only look at him.

-“I believe it CAN be done,” he went on.
+“I believe it _Can_ be done,” he went on.
 “And it shall be done–if you will only help me.
 Try to compose yourself–sit down, and hear what I have to say to you.
 You have resumed the habit of smoking; I have seen that for myself.
 How long have you resumed it.”